 Return for Repair Form and Instructions Below Please read before shipping repairs to Kenyon Labs!

-PLEASE NOTE CHANGES TO REBUILD COSTS BELOW Also, please note the additional information below on how to read the serial number and see when your gyro was built
+Also, please note the additional information below on how to read the serial number and see when your gyro was built

 Kenyon gyros can only be repaired at our facility in the United States.
 International customers should read the return for repair instructions before shipping to avoid extra costs or surprises.
 Any questions, feel free to contact us before you ship.